pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 Founders aren’t portfolio entries.
 They’re collaborators in building something that didn’t exist before.

-And the joy—truly the joy—is helping them turn raw possibility into a product the world can feel.
+And the joy, truly the joy, is helping them turn raw possibility into a product the world can feel.

 ---